JosVermoesen/ngb-corona/README.md

-# ngb-coronastats - API demo using Angular
+# ngb-corona - API demo using Angular

 ## Getting started for users